 Believe it or not, two simple granny hexagons are the foundation of this free crochet hexagon sweater pattern.
 Part 1 of the free pattern is below, Part 2 is available here and Part 3 is here.
-You can also purchase the complete ad-free, printable PDF for $2.50 here.
+You can also purchase the complete ad-free, printable PDF here.

 Like building a campfire in the middle of a June thunderstorm, designing this free crochet hexagon sweater pattern did not come easily.
 I tore parts of it out so many times I thought the yarn might evaporate in my hands.
 (I'm pretty sure my husband doesn't want to have any more conversations about the width of sweater stripes for a while.)

 But alas, I'm so happy with the result!
 And most importantly, I think YOU will be able to make this modern cardigan really easily!
 The construction of this crochet hexagon sweater is what makes it so fun.
 Can you spot the two granny hexagons?

 I know, right!?
 It's like a magic trick!
 You crochet them and then--poof!--they just disappear into the coziest little lightweight sweater you've ever worn.
 Since we're in on the business of making cool crochet things together though, let me pull back the curtain for you.

 The two simple granny hexagons are what form the chest and shoulders of the sweater.
 Once they're seamed in the back and shoulders, you'll add rows of granny stitch lengthen the sweater in Part 2.
 You'll also add longer sleeves, again with basic granny stitch (and some decreases if you'd like).
 Lastly in Part 3, you'll pop a basic rectangular hood on the top to make your crochet hexagon sweater extra comfy and work a simple border around all the sweater edges.